Shrugs/Chicken-Waffle/README.md

 4. `grunt serve`
 5. [http://localhost:9000](http://localhost:9000)

-Note, because cryptojs (used for gravatar email hashing) claims that its main pacakge is `**/*.js`, which cannon simply be loaded, you'll want to manually change cryptojs/bower.json's `main` key to have `rollup/md5.js` as the value.
+Note, because cryptojs (used for gravatar email hashing) claims that its main pacakge is `**/*.js`, which cannot simply be loaded, you'll want to manually change cryptojs/bower.json's `main` key to have `rollup/md5.js` as the value.
 This is just to keep everyone sane and keep grunt from inserting `**/*.js` into `index.html`.

 ## Usage